twidi/streamdeckfs/README.md

 The key will be updated when the referenced image changes.

+If you don't want to deal with special characters, you can use `file=__inside__` and write the path of the image in the first line of the file.

 #### Option "slash"

 When using the `file` option, it's impossible to use slashes in the filename, so you can replace it with any character or suite of characters you defined with the `slash` option.
 If not defined, the default value of `\\` is used.